terranchao/raytracer/README.md

-# A simple ray tracing program
+# A ray tracing program

 This project is a ray tracing demonstration written in C++.
 A 3D environment is virtualized and rendered, and the result is displayed in a window using the